Beales (department store): 2020 closure and reopening

 On 12 January 2020, Beales warned that the company with 23 stores in the UK could collapse into administration, if a buyer for the business could not be found.

 On 20 January 2020, Beales formally entered administration, appointing KPMG as the administrators.
 It was understood that there would be no immediate store closures and Beales stores would continue to trade as normal in the short term.
 On the same date, the beales.co.uk customer-facing website also went offline.
 At the time of entering administration, Beales had 23 stores and employed in excess of 1,000 people whose jobs were at risk.

 On 7 February 2020, it was announced that Beales was closing 12 stores, due to failure to sell the chain as a whole.
 This included Beales’ flagship store and many other significant locations.
 On 18 February it was announced that, although negotiations with a number of parties were continuing, the remaining 11 stores would close within the following 8 weeks selling their remaining stock.

 The COVID-19 pandemic hastened the closure of the remaining Beales stores, with the last stores closing on 18 March and the website going offline shortly afterwards.
 Beales owed £12.6million, and during a month of closing down sales took £9.6 million in revenue.

 However, a new company, New Start 2020 Limited, owned by Panther Securities reopened a Beales store in Poole in August 2020.
 Panther Securities' chairman Andrew Perloff owned Beales for three years previously.
 The new company hired Beales' former CEO Tony Brown to run the Poole project.
+Further store reopenings followed at Peterborough in May 2021 and Southport in August of that year.